-The last thing you want is for the left hand to not be talking to the right hand.
+The last thing you want is for the left hand not to be talking to the right hand.
 Using a CRM platform will help track every interaction to ensure multiple sales reps are not reaching out to the same prospect at the same time.
 It will also help to leverage customer information to validate your outreach frequency.
-Using automated emails and templates will help your team to be more efficient with following up and facilitate your sales cycle at scale.
+Using automated emails and templates will help your team be more efficient with following up and facilitating your sales cycle at scale.

 4. Pursue the Sales Process

 To advance prospects along the sales process, you must determine what information you need about a target account.
-Practicing good data hygiene is going to be key to a successful and efficient data gathering and prospect handoff process.
+Practicing good data hygiene will be key to a successful and efficient data gathering and prospect handoff process.

 Identifying a champion within each target account will help you connect with key stakeholders within the organization.
 Once you are connected, make sure you’re systematically reaching out to all decision-makers in the right sequence and at the right cadence.
-To keep the ball moving, set up an appointment with the next decision-maker at the end of each conversation.
+Set up an appointment with the next decision-maker at the end of each conversation to keep the ball moving.